 There was a point in time where customers could virtually take it for granted that every business offered phone support.
 Phone support was considered the core support channel across nearly every industry.
 However, as Bob Dylan noted, the times, they are a changin.

-The support landscape today is far more diverse than it was fifty—or even just twenty!—years ago.
+The support landscape today is far more diverse than it was fifty—or even just 5!—years ago.
 It can seem like there is a new support channel you’re forced to consider offering every few months.
 With such a rapidly-changing landscape and the importance of offering a seamless omnichannel experience to your customers, it can be a real challenge to decide which support channels your team should offer.

 Deciding whether you should offer phone support can be a particularly complex topic.
 We’ve all heard horror stories from friends and family who have had bad experiences dealing with support teams over the phone.
 The truth is, factors like long hold times, complicated Interactive Voice Response (IVR) systems, and rude agents have contributed to giving phone support a bad rap.
 On the business’ side, phone support can be expensive to do effectively.
 Agents can find it exhausting to be on the phone all day, and they need to be well-trained to provide a good experience.

 In addition, because of the COVID-19 pandemic, many companies have sent their customer support teams home.
 Offering phone support is more challenging in a remote environment, because of background noise, higher required tech specs, and security issues.
 For many companies, this increased operational complexity, in a time when many businesses face resource constraints, will take phone support off the table for the time being.

 For companies with resources, however, that’s all the more reason to offer phone support.
 Exceptional phone support has the potential to set your company apart from competitors and create authentic, long-lasting customer satisfaction.

 This guide was created to help you do just that.
 You’ll find data to help you work through several questions every support team needs to answer, including: